-While climbing the 14ers, I learned about Mt.
-McKinley, the highest mountain in North America at 20,320 feet.
-Mt.
-McKinley, also known as Denali, became a tentative long-range goal.
+While climbing the 14ers, I learned about Denali, the highest mountain in North America at 20,320 feet.
+Denali, previously known as Mt.
+McKinley, became a tentative long-range goal.
 I began gathering information on climbing it.

-I planned to climb McKinley during the 1993 climbing season (May or June).
+I planned to climb Denali during the 1993 climbing season (May or June).
 I registered for a guided trip to test my high altitude performance on Mexico's volcanoes (17,342, 17,887, and 18,700).
-Two days later I lost my job and had to cancel both trips.
+Two days later, I lost my job and had to cancel both trips.

-Even though I had made nearly 400 climbs, including solo climbs above 14,000 feet in the winter, I knew better than to tackle McKinley without a guide.
-In February 1993, I wrote to the National Park Service (NPS) asking for information on climbing McKinley.
-I wrote to all seven guide services licensed to guide on McKinley.
+Even though I had made nearly 400 climbs, including solo climbs above 14,000 feet in the winter, I knew better than to tackle Denali without a guide.
+In February 1993, I wrote to the National Park Service (NPS) asking for information on climbing Denali.
+I wrote to all seven guide services licensed to guide on Denali.
 I listed my experience and politely asked, "Why should I pick you?"
 One guide service was out of business and never responded.
 Five sent slick brochures and said they would be happy to take my money.